enso-org/enso-archive/doc/syntax/specification/syntax.md

   both conventions refer to that name already in scope.
 - Operator names behave as variable names when placed in a prefix position (e.g. `+ a b`).
-- Operator names behave as type names when placed in an infix position (e.g.
+- Operator names behave as referent names when placed in an infix position (e.g.
   `a + b`).
 - All literals (e.g. `1` and `"Hello"`) are treated as referent names.